MarkoSokser/Inform7-Jigsaw-game/story.md

 Every turn when the player is in the Medical Chamber:
 	increase Chamber-turns-elapsed by 1;
-	if the other prisoner is bleeding and the other prisoner is unbandaged: increase Prisoner-bleeding-turns by 1;
+	if the other prisoner is in the Medical Chamber and the other prisoner is bleeding and the other prisoner is unbandaged and the other prisoner is not dead: increase Prisoner-bleeding-turns by 1;
 		if Prisoner-bleeding-turns is 1:
 			say "[paragraph break]Blood continues to pour from [prisoner-name-possessive] wound.
 His breathing becomes more labored.";